Radium Hot Springs

 Each Rocky Mountain Hot Spring has its own unique blend of minerals, gases and temperature.

 For over a century, visitors have travelled here to “take the waters” for their believed therapeutic properties.
-When flowing, Banff Upper Hot Springs mineral-rich waters include sulfate, calcium, bicarbonate, magnesium and sodium.
+Radium Hot Springs mineral-rich waters also include sulfate, calcium, bicarbonate, silica, and magnesium.

 Current water conditions

-100% natural mineral water is flowing at Banff Upper Hot Springs.
+100% natural mineral water is flowing at Radium Hot Springs.